hsalamat/DeployingASPNETCORE/README.md

 ## Project Setup
 1. Create a ASP.NET Core Web APP (Model-View-Controller)
-2. or via visual studio code C:\Hooman\DeployingASPNETCORE> dotnet new mvc -o HelloCoreWorldCLI
+2. or via visual studio code C:\Hooman\DeployingASPNETCORE> dotnet new mvc -o HelloCoreWorldDocker

 ## Write code for development and production
 1. If you go to project properties > Debug tab, you see that ASPNETCORE_ENVIRONMENT is set to Development.
 Which means when you run your app from visual studio, this is environment that you are running from.
 This has been setup in LaunchSettings.json